 The fiery mountain is known for its power.

 Our march around Arunachala was not at all monotonous, especially with the full moon.
 We were passing dozens of different large and small chapels, where monks celebrate their prayers and sing various songs.

-You can also stuff the lime on the trident, which according to local believe would help you to get rid of your ego.
+You can also stuff the lime on the trident, which according to local belief would help you to get rid of your ego.
 As well you could squeeze yourself through the stretch/ hole in the magic stone to be “reborn” without any burden of the past.

 During Happy Pongal people offer food for the pilgrims, sing and play drums late into the night in a relaxed and festive atmosphere.

-In Tiruvannamalai, you will also find a huge center dedicated to Sri Ramana Maharshi with few temples, accommodation facilities and a canteen for the poor and hungry.
+In Tiruvannamalai, you will also find a huge center dedicated to Sri Ramana Maharshi with few temples, accommodation facilities, and a canteen for the poor and hungry.
 But to describe it would take a new chapter.

 For breakfast, we went to Shanti Cafe, a typical place for people from the west, located in the attic of the house, covered by palm leaves

 Shanti is hosted by a German lady who married a Hindu, and now also runs a pub and a school for poor children.

 All Shanti products are organic, great coffee, porridge with banana and pomegranate seeds, or salad with crispy baguette and cheese.